Status

 Software & System:

-• A computer running Windows 10 operating system
+• A computer (any operating system)

 Getting Started